cse110-fa21-group25/cse110-fa21-group25/admin/team.md

 **Reyner Santonius:** I'm a fourth year computer science major, music minor, interested in software engineering.
 Python and C++ are my go-to languages, but I'm also familiar with Java, C and JavaScript.
 I like to exercise on a regular basis and play music in my free time.

 **Ting-Yun Yeh:** I'm a second year transfer student, majoring in Math - CS, interested in cryptography, network, security, blockchain, cloud, web, econ.
 I know C++ (most familiar), Python, HTML/CSS, and x86 Assembly Language.
 I am an amateur translator, translating among Mandarin, English, Japanese, and German.
 Anime Fan

+**Pranav Janjam:** I'm a third year math-computer science student interested in full-stack software engineering.
+I am most familiar with Java, Python, C, C++, and HTML/CSS.
+In my free time, I enjoy playing and watching sports, as well as listening to music and going to concerts.

 ---